-The Ouadi Rimé-Ouadi Achim Reserve is an essential site for the survival of the Addax (Grettenberger and Newby, 1990; Pfeffer, 1993a, 1995).
+The Ouadi Rimé-Ouadi Achim Reserve is an essential site for Addax and Oryx restoration in the future (Grettenberger and Newby, 1990; Pfeffer, 1993a, 1995).
 Addax have still been sighted recently in the north of the Reserve.
-Rehabilitation of the Reserve, badly treated since the military conflicts, is a prerequisite for any action (Grettenberger and Newby, 1990).
-The implementation of strict protection measures for the habitat and the animals is indispensable.
+Rehabilitation of the Reserve, badly treated since the military conflicts and decimated by poachers, is a prerequisite for any action (Grettenberger and Newby, 1990).
+The implementation of strict protection measures for the habitat and the fauna is crucial..
+Conservation measures need to be developed for the Egey-Bodélé region.